 Of course, there is more to see than just monuments.
 As with most Myanmar towns, Mrauk U is home to a colorful morning market where fresh fish and vegetables are sold.
 Take a stroll through the stalls and you will gain a better understanding of the daily lives of the local people.
 The Kaladan River’s shores are also an interesting place for a visit–especially in the early morning and late afternoon when the fishermen return with the day’s freshest catch.
 And around the town there are dozens of small trails passing through fields, farms, hills, and plateaus.
 These are ideal for walking or cycling…adding an additional element of adventure to this off-the-beaten track destination!

 Exploring Chin Villages & Tattoo traditions

 In addition to its fascinating history and incredible monuments, Mrauk U is also home to Chin villages where you can learn about ancient cultural traditions.
-A day trip to Chin villages on the Lay Myo River is an excellent addition to any Mrauk U tour.
-Set off after breakfast, traveling first by car then by boat along the Lay Myo, a languid waterway winding its way through the jungle and rugged countryside.
-After a few hours of travel, step back in time as you go ashore at a local village inhabited by the Chin people.
+A day trip to a Chin village on the Lay Myo River is an excellent addition to any Mrauk U tour.
+Set off after breakfast, traveling first by car and then by boat along the Lay Myo, a languid waterway winding its way through the jungle and rugged countryside.
+After a few hours of travel, step back in time as you go ashore to a local village inhabited by the Chin people.
 The daily life of these villagers has remained largely unaffected by the modern world, with the people relying on fishing and farming for sustenance.
-But it is the older women in the village that are the real attraction.
+But, it is the older women in the village that are the real attraction.
 Many of these ladies are adorned with intricate facial tattoos, an old custom developed to prevent kidnapping.
 Learn more about this tradition and the lives of the local Chin people as you walk through the village.
 This up-close look at Chin culture is sure to be a highlight of your Myanmar holiday.